 Catnic® Urban profiles are specifically designed for rapid installation of roofing or cladding applications.
-The profiles are manufactured from hot dipped galvanised steel to EN 10346[8]

-8] which provides corrosion protection as well as strength and protection against everyday wear.
+The profiles are manufactured from hot dipped galvanised steel to EN 10346[8] which provides corrosion protection as well as strength and protection against everyday wear.

-An image of the product is shown in Figure 1 below.
+An image of the products is shown in Figure 1 below.

-Figure 1 Catnic® Urban profiles
+Figure 1 Catnic® profiles